List of McDonald's products: Salads

 McDonald's introduced salads to its menu in 1987.
 Since that time, they have restructured their salad lines several times.
 McSalad Shakers, a green salad sold in a plastic cup designed to fit in vehicle cupholders, were introduced in 2000 and discontinued in 2003.
 McDonald's then launched a line of Premium Salads (as part of the McDonald's Premium line) and later introduced the Bacon Ranch Salad with Crispy Chicken and the Southwest Salad with Artisan Grilled Chicken.
 All of its salads are part of McDonald's move towards creating a healthier image.

 McDonald's discontinued salads during the COVID-19 pandemic in order to improve order accuracy and service times.
 In 2022, franchises were given the option to add the Caesar Salad with Chicken and the Bacon and Southwest Style Salad to their menus; however, many franchises declined to offer the new items.

-In 2024, Australian McDonalds locations discontinued all salads.
+In 2024, McDonald's locations in Australia discontinued all salads.